Courses Offered by Theatre and Dance

 • THE 652 Scene Design II

 Advanced designs of selected plays including floor plans, front elevations, white and finished models and renderings.
+May be taught concurrently with THE 552.
+Cannot receive credit for both THE 552 and THE 652.

 Credit hoursLecture contact hoursLab contact hoursTypically offered